Davfernandezz/Laravel-Backend/README.md

 - **Basic Tests with PHPUnit**
   Inside `/tests/Feature`, you’ll find basic tests for books and categories (creation and listing).
 Run them using `php artisan test` after seeding your database with `php artisan migrate:fresh --seed`.

+- **Resource-Based Responses**
+API responses are formatted using `Laravel Resources (BookResource, CategoryResource)` to ensure a clean and consistent JSON structure for frontend consumption.

 ## 📋 Database Schema